-The Plan for 2015 has been divided into key areas of our work.
+The Plan for 2016 has been divided into key areas of our work.
 Section F identifies the performance indicators which monitor the delivery of our regular work, such as entering appropriately qualified applicants onto the Register, the timely handling of complaints, prescribing the qualifications needed to become an architect and keeping stakeholders informed.
-Section G notes the areas which the Board may consider as part of a rolling programme of work for 2016.